Kozea/Radicale/pages/user_documentation.rst

 :Author: Guillaume Ayoub, Daniel Aleksandersen

-:Date: 2012-07-05
+:Date: 2013-07-09

-:Abstract: This document is a short description for installing and using the Radicale calendar and contact Server.
+:Abstract: This document is a description for installing and using the Radicale calendar and contact Server.

 .. contents::
    :depth: 3